Documentation

 Share additional resources and source materials to enhance the reader’s understanding.
 You can add footnotes or an appendix at the end of the document for additional reading.

-You need to assess the effectiveness of your work instructions before making them available company-wide.
+You need to assess the effectiveness of a work instruction before making them available company-wide.

 Ask a colleague or employee to follow the given directions to perform the associated task.
 Carefully observe and take note of how they do the job.
 This will help you identify instructional gaps that need further clarification and understand what needs to be changed or added.